 Governmental Funds.
 The focus of Tuscaloosa County's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing Tuscaloosa County's financing requirements.
-Specifically, unreserved fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.
+Specifically, unrestricted fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

-The General Fund is the chief operating fund of Tuscaloosa County.
-At the end of the current fiscal year, total fund balance of the General Fund was \$53,199,915.36, an increase of \$2,130,779.78.
-The primary factor contributing to this increase was a one time sales tax collection settlement.
+The general fund is the chief operating fund of Tuscaloosa County.
+At the end of the current fiscal year, total fund balance of the General Fund was \$51,242,865.87, a decrease of \$1,957,049.49.
+The primary factor contributing to this decrease were one time expenditures for capital assets.

 Other major funds of the County are the Road and Bridge Fund and the Reappraisal Fund.
-The Road and Bridge Fund's purpose is to account for the expenditures of funds earmarked for the building and maintenance of the County's roads and bridges.
-The fund balance of the Road and Bridge Fund decreased \$1,431,392.14 during the year.
-This was primarily due to infrastructure upgrades.
+The Road and Bridge Fund's purpose is to account for the expenditures of funds ear marked for the building and maintenance of the County's roads and bridges.
+The fund balance of the Road and Bridge Fund increased \$390,919.36 during the year.
+This was primarily due to savings on infrastructure upgrade costs.
 The Reappraisal Fund accounts for expenditures related to the Commission's property reappraisal program.
-The Reappraisal Fund expenditures equal its revenues.
+The Reappraisal Fund expenditures equals its revenues.

-At September 30, 2013, the governmental funds of Tuscaloosa County reported a combined fund balance of \$57,295,212.80.
+At September 30, 2014, the governmental funds of Tuscaloosa County reported a combined fund balance of \$56,479,821.31.